 View stops & shops in Cerrillos »

 San Marcos/Lone Butte AreaLocated on a high llano (plateau), this area was once a major center for farming and pottery making in the upper Rio Grande valley, but was abandoned after the 1680 Pueblo Revolt.
 It is now mostly residential.
-There are restaurants, a gas station and other services here; and a side trip on Hwy 45 will lead you past New Mexico’s first movie ranch (over 100 movies made here!) and Bonanza Creek Ranch where movies are often made.
+A restaurant, a gas station and other services here; and a side trip on Hwy 45 will lead you past New Mexico’s first movie ranch (over 100 movies made here!) and Bonanza Creek Ranch where movies are often made.
 Return to Hwy 14 and as you drive on, look at the open range in the direction of the Sangre de Cristo Mountains, you may see antelope on the open range.

 View stops & shops in San Marcos/Lone Butte Area »

 Day Trip From Albuquerque, New MexicoIt might be advisable to gas up in ABQ before venturing out on the Trail as there are renovations going on with our gas stations.
 Take Interstate 40 East to the Tijeras exit (175).
 Just before the exit, you might see our National Scenic Byway sign.
 Once you get off the exit, you can head south to our United States Forest Service Ranger Station (1 mile) which is where the byway starts or you can go north toward Cedar Crest.
 Either way, you are on an incredible journey.
 Check out this website to see our attractions, lodging, restaurants, and shopping.
 Or simply pick up our brochure at one of many locations on the byway itself.
 Whether you spend half a day or several days, you will find our byway has plenty of options for fun!